kakrusch/gramdev/README.md

 In the c-structure rules, I introduced a rule called WHQ, which specifies the structure of wh-questions.
 This rule is not called  SInt, as an English grammar would need a different rule for polar interrogatives, which have a different structure.
 The basic structure of the rule is as follows:

-     - Some kind of wh-word or phrase
+     - Some kind of wh-word or phrase, with or without an auxiliary
      - An optional NP-subject, that is mandatory if the wh-phrase itseld is not the subject
      - A mandatory VP
      - Some kind of optional preposition, to allow for preposition stranding